spyder-ide/spyder-docs/doc/ipythonconsole.rst

 |

+To connect to an external kernel, first launch it as you normally would on the local or remote host, e.g. with ``ipython kernel``, and make sure to copy the connection file (:file:`{runtime-dir}/kernel-{pid}.json`) to the machine you're running Spyder on.
-When :guilabel:`Connect to an existing kernel` is selected, Spyder prompts for the connection information.
-If connecting to a remote kernel over ``ssh``, make sure to check the appropriate box and enter the required credentials in the listed fields.
+When :guilabel:`Connect to an existing kernel` is selected, Spyder prompts for the connection file.
+If connecting to a remote kernel over ``ssh``, make sure to check the appropriate box and enter the ``ssh`` credentials to the remote host running the kernel in the listed fields.

 .. image:: images/console/console_dialog_connect.png
    :align: center